PC components and connectors are essential for any computer system, and it’s important to know which ones are compatible with each other.

 A monitor is a component that outputs visual information on a screen.
 It is one of the most important parts of a computer, as it allows people to view and interact with information on their screen.
 Monitor components include the screen, the housing, the stand, and additional components such as cables and ports.
 The size and shape of a monitor can vary depending on its purpose.

 For example, a computer monitor used for watching movies or playing games would be larger than a computer monitor used for work or reading.
 A basic computer monitor has two parts: the screen and the housing.
 The former is made up of pixels that display images, and the latter protects them from damage.
-Other components include cables that connect the monitor to other devices such as computers and televisions, as well as ports through which various types of input devices can be connected.
+Other components include cables connecting the monitor to computers and TVs, and ports for connecting various input devices.

 Power Supply